awsdocs/amazon-cloudfront-developer-guide/doc_source/monitoring-using-cloudwatch.md

 ## Downloading Data in CSV Format<a name="cloudwatch-csv"></a>

 You can download the CloudWatch Metrics report in CSV format\.
-This section explains how to download the report and describes the values in the report\.
+This section explains how to download the report and describes the values in the report\.<a name="cloudwatch-csv-procedure"></a>

 **To download the CloudWatch Metrics report in CSV format**